Kunle123/CandidateV/DEPLOYMENT_ARCHITECTURE.md

 ## Vercel Deployment

 The Vercel deployment process:
-1. Uses the root `vercel.json` configuration
+1. Uses the `frontend/vercel.json` configuration
+2. Deploys only the frontend directory
-2. Runs the build command `cd frontend && npm install && npm run build`
+3. Runs the build command defined in frontend/vercel.json
-3. Deploys the output from `frontend/dist`
+4. Deploys the output from `frontend/dist`
-4. Sets up rewrites for API requests to Railway
+5. Sets up rewrites for API requests to Railway

 ## Historical Notes